 Educational Health Care Plan and the cost of meeting their needs is more than £10,000 a year.
 We review the needs of the children within the school and endeavour to put in place provisions in order to be able to cater for these needs.
 Some of the funding the school receives may go towards funding training so that in-house provision is more targeted at needs.
 The SENCOs, SLT and SEN Governor monitor resources and intervention provisions available and the SENCO also monitors how they are being delivered.
 Learning Support Assistant (LSA) meetings are an opportunity to discuss good practice and deliver further training or updates if required.
 Our provision mapping enables us to look at the impact each intervention has had on the progress of each learner.
-Decisions are made as to whether specific interventions are proving to be effective both in terms of the time spent on them and the finance used in providing the intervention.
+Decisions are made as to whether specific intervention.
 Each year we review the needs of the whole cohort to see if there is a change in the overall make- up of the school.
 Decisions are then made as to whether any additional interventions need to be put in place and whether any further staff training is required.